 Specification limit(s).
 The limiting value(s) placed on a quality characteristic, established preferably by statistical analysis, for evaluating material or construction within the specification requirements.
-The term can refer to either an individual upper or lower specification limit, USL or LSL, called a single specification limit; or to USL and LSL together, called double specification limits.
+The term can refer to either an individual USL or LSL, called a single specification limit, or to USL and LSL together, called double specification limits.

 Acceptance limit.
+Also called rejection limit in accept/reject acceptance plans.
 In variables acceptance plans, the limiting upper or lower value, placed on a quality measure, that will permit acceptance of a lot.
 [Unlike specification limits placed on a quality characteristic, an acceptance limit is placed on a quality measure.
-For example, in PWL acceptance plans, PWL refers to specification limits placed on the quality characteristic, and the minimum allowable PWL identifies the acceptance limit for the PWL quality measure.]
+For example, if a concrete compressive strength lot is deemed acceptable once quality level analysis indicates that at least 70 percent of the lot has compressive strength above 3000 psi, this defines the acceptance limit as PWL = 70 and the lower specification limit as 3000 psi.]

 Acceptable quality level (AQL).
-That minimum level of actual quality at which the material or construction can be considered fully acceptable (for that quality characteristic).
+For a given quality characteristic, that minimum level of actual quality at which the material or construction can be considered fully acceptable.
 For example, when quality is based on PWL, the AQL is that actual (not estimated) PWL at which the quality characteristic can just be considered fully acceptable.
 [Acceptance plans should be designed so that AQL material will receive an EP of 100%.]

 Rejectable quality level (RQL).
-That maximum level of actual quality at which the material or construction can be considered unacceptable (rejectable).
+For a given quality characteristic, that maximum level of actual quality at which the material or construction can be considered unacceptable (rejectable).
 For example, when quality is based on PD, the RQL is that actual (not estimated) PD at which the quality characteristic can just be considered fully rejectable.
-[It is desired to require removal and replacement, corrective action, or the assignment of a relatively low pay factor when RQL work is detected.]
+[Removal and replacement, corrective action, or the assignment of a relatively low pay factor is appropriate when RQL work is detected.]